Certora/Tutorials/09.Lesson_HighLevelProperties/ThinkingPropertiesExercise/README.md

 </br>

-> :memo: The Certora Team will review your solution and give you a personal review.
-In the next days you will exercise thinking about properties some more; please wait for your review before proceeding to the next exercise in this subject.

 > :bulb: Thinking about properties is a process of brainstorming.
 It is always recommended to have a partner(s) to discuss your ideas with.